Tiger Airways Holdings: Tigerair Mandala

 Tigerair Mandala was the Indonesian affiliate of Tigerair.
 The airline was a joint venture between Tiger Airways Holdings and Saratoga Investama Sedaya.
+It was technically the oldest airline in the group since it had been operating since 1969.

 Tigerair ventured into the Indonesian market by buying the troubled Mandala Airlines, with the Saratoga Group holding a majority 51.3% and the remaining 15.7% by previous shareholders and creditors of Mandala.
 Tigerair Mandala sported a hybrid livery with the name 'mandala' on the fuselage accompanied by Tigerair's stripes on the tail and wingtips.

 Tigerair Mandala started operations on 5 April 2012, with one domestic route between its home base Jakarta and Medan, the capital of North Sumatra.
 This was followed by its first international destination when it launched the Medan-Singapore route on 20 April 2012, adding a second Indonesian destination to Tigerair Singapore network after Jakarta.
 In May 2012, Tigerair Mandala flew to Malaysia's capital Kuala Lumpur from Jakarta.

-Before it ceased its operation Tigerair had 35.8% Shares.
+Before it ceased its operations, Tigerair had 35.8% Shares.

 Tigerair Mandala ceased all operations on 1 July 2014 as it was not able to sustain its operations and the airline's key shareholders decided to cease funding the carrier.